 Cronan Ranch Regional Trails Park | Pilot Hill

 This scenic area along the South Fork of the American River has more than 12 miles of trails for hiking, biking and horseback riding.
 While some trails are rocky and steep, the 2.4-mile Gerle Loop Trail is relatively flat and smooth, making it ideal for those with dogs or kids.
 Trails on the western side of the park lead to the river, and while access is limited, the shaded oak glens offer views of the water.
-Like many of our public lands, dogs are allowed to be off-leash, but only if under voice control.
+Like all of our public lands, dogs are allowed to be off leash, but only if under voice control.

 Johnny Cash Trail | Folsom

 This relatively new trail in Folsom begins near Folsom Lake, winding its way past Folsom Prison, where its namesake country singer performed in the 1960s.
 The paved trail, which also allows bikes, offers views of the American River Canyon, and there are spur trails to the water below.
 Plus, there are bridges designed to mimic the architecture of the notorious prison.
 Plan are under way to bring an outdoor art installation to the trail, showcasing Johnny Cash’s life and career.
 Dogs are allowed on leash.

 Jenkinson Lake Loop Trail/Sly Park | Pollock Pines